Stratifying systems and Jordan-H\"{o}lder extriangulated categories: Introduction

 In \cref{sec:examples} we explore some examples.
 In particular, there are examples of projective stratifying systems in extriangulated categories that are not projective stratifying systems in exact or triangulated categories.
-Furthermore, we also give examples of Jordan-H{\"{o}}lder extriangulated categories: one arising from a stratifying system and one that does not.
+We also give examples of Jordan-H{\"{o}}lder extriangulated categories: one arising from a stratifying system and one that does not.
+Furthermore, Enomoto--Saito \cite{EnomotoSaito} recently asked if a skeletally small extriangulated category is exact if and only if it has a reduced Grothendieck monoid, and we give an explicit counterexample; see \cref{example:strong-proj-ESS} and \cref{rem:counter-to-EnomotoSaito-Q6-3}.